Fluffernuttersandwich/Smorgasbord/README.md

 If you want to add it to your own game, there it is: https://www.nexusmods.com/7daystodie/mods/8212

+DoubleG did a great job with his zombies, and he is an entertaining YouTuber.

 Download and drag the zip into your MO2 "downloads" folder.
 Then when you see it on the right of the MO2 application Downloads section, drag it over to the Mod List and enable it.